The rain pounces in violent waves, stripping trees

 incisions.
 Beside us, a thirty-foot beam of timber

-splinters and careens down the roaring forest river
+splinters and careens down the screaming forest river

 as snapping branches fly at us like swirling black